TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/optiflash/optiflash.md

 ### Safety & Security

 \imageStyle{am263px_saf_sec_perf.png,width:50%}
-\image html am263px_saf_sec_perf.png "AM2x devices with OpTI-Flash.
+\image html am263px_saf_sec_perf.png "AM2x devices with OptiFlash technology.
 Blocks marked in RED are specifically put to provide safety and security."

 For safety and security, hardware blocks have been provided.
 These blocks provide on-the-fly safety and security by splitting up the data in external flash into 32bytes chunk and for each chunk, ECC (Error Correction Code) and MAC (Message Authentication Code) is added as header and footer to that data chunk which is also called metadata.